 The awards are classified as liability awards based on the cash settlement feature.
 Liability awards are measured at their fair value at the end of each reporting period and will fluctuate based on the price of Fortis' common stock as well as the level of achievement of the financial performance criteria.
 The awards are payable on the third anniversary of the grant date.
-UNS Gas' allocated share of probable payout was \$0.4 million and \$0.3 million as of December 31, 2023 and 2022, respectively.
+UNS Gas' allocated share of probable payout was \$0.4 million as of December 31, 2024 and 2023.

-UNS Gas' allocated portion of compensation expense is recognized in Operations and Maintenance Expense on the Statements of Income.
-Compensation expense associated with unvested PSUs and RSUs is recognized on a straight-line basis over the minimum required service period in an amount equal to the fair value on the measurement date or each reporting period.
-UNS Gas recorded \$0.2 million in 2023 and \$0.1 million in 2022 based on its share of UNS Energy's compensation expense.
+UNS Gas' allocated portion of compensation expense is recognized in Operations and Maintenance expense on the Statements of Income.
+Compensation expense associated with unvested PSUs and RSUs is recognized on a straight-line basis over the minimum required service period in an amount equal to the fair value on the measurement date.
+UNS Gas recorded \$0.1 million in 2024 and \$0.2 million in 2023 based on its share of UNS Energy's compensation expense.